Please note: We no longer ship to Canada.

-Bandit is a 22 year old Arabian gelding who was impounded as a starved horse, and threatened with euthanization by another local rescue, due to stallion like behavior.
-I took Bandit, whom I had already suspected was a cryptorchid, and S.O.S. funded surgery to remove undescended testicle.
+Bandit is a 24 year old Arabian gelding who was impounded as a starved horse, and threatened with euthanization by another local rescue, due to stallion like behavior.
+I took Bandit, whom I had already suspected was a cryptorchid, and we funded surgery to remove undescended testicle.
 He is now the sweetest boy on the farm!

-Mona is a 23 year old APHA mare who was purchased into horse rescue after being contacted by a potential buyer who did a pre-purchase exam to see if she was still breedable.
+Mona is a 27 year old APHA mare who was purchased into horse rescue after being contacted by a potential buyer who did a pre-purchase exam to see if she was still breedable.
 She failed the breeding exam, so he could not use her in his program, but when the vet said she was so starved she wouldn't make it through the winter, he refused to return her to the seller.
+Mona has been treated for EPM, and takes monthly supplements to control neurological symptoms.

-Buttercup and Bailey are two very sweet 18 year old ponies who were rescued together when their former owner could no longer afford to keep them, and they were being kept in a garage.
-Both have COPD and require expensive daily medication.
+Buttercup and Bailey are two very sweet 20 year old ponies who were rescued together when their former owner could no longer afford to keep them, and they were being kept in a garage.
+Both have managed COPD and require daily medication.

 Naughty little Penny was taken in after a woman lost her farm in a divorce.
 She is a handful, but very entertaining.
 Penny is small but full of fun.
-She stays in the paddock with our other two ponies, Buttercup and Bailey.
+She lives in the sheltered paddock with our other two ponies, Buttercup and Bailey.

 Shahara is a 22 year old mare who had an accident as a yearling that left the right side of her face paralyzed.
 Her diet consists mostly of wet Triple Crown Senior, beet pulp, rice bran and alfalfa.
 She is a very sloppy eater, so requires frequent grooming.
 She is an incredibly affectionate, sweet mare who will take your breath away when in motion.